leonsi7/ticket-to-ride-europe/README.md

 - ```destinations.csv```
 - ```routes.csv```

-You can also read my analysis.
-You need to know the game and its rules tu understand my analysis.
+You can also read my analysis in the file [analysis.ipynb](https://github.com/leonsi7/les-aventuries-du-rail/blob/main/analysis.ipynb) You need to know the game and its rules tu understand my analysis.

 Enjoy your reading ;)